 Sea's the Day

 The ‘Sea’s the Day’ project was a partnership project between Selsey Town Council, Chichester District Council and the Fishermen of Selsey Bill.
-The project aimed to raise the profile of Selsey’s fishing industry in a historical context, but also to emphasise pressures on the current fishing industry from a changing economic scene and a changing climate.
-The project took place thanks to a National Lottery Heritage Fund (yes, HLF has changed its name) grant of £35,800.
+The project aimed to raise the profile of Selsey’s fishing industry in a historical context, but also to emphasise pressures on the current fishing industry from the perspectives of a changing economic scene and a changing climate.
+It was able to take place thanks to a National Lottery Heritage Fund (yes, HLF has changed its name) grant of £35,800.
 Selsey Town Council successfully bid for the money for its Sea’s The Day project in association with the District Council.
-Support from the Selsey fishery and the Manhood Peninsula Partnership to help secure the grant.
+Support from the Selsey fishery and the Manhood Peninsula Partnership helped secure the grant.
 The grant was obtained in June 2018.
-The official end date for the project is June 2020.
+The official end date for the project was June 2020.

 However, the community link between the Selsey fishery and the town of Selsey is greatly reduced nowadays.
 With social change and an increased ability to travel, there are now many work opportunities other than fishing, most of which are outside Selsey, meaning the fishery is now less connected to many of the local townsfolk.
 Relatively new arrivals are often unaware of the long tradition dating back to the 4th century AD, and as a consequence do not attach the same social and economic value to the fishery that it once had.